-The purpose of the sandpit is to develop research and research translation projects to support the aim of the Sustainable Agriculture Research & Innovation Club (SARIC).
+The purpose of the sandpit was to develop research and research translation projects to support the aim of the Sustainable Agriculture Research & Innovation Club (SARIC).
 SARIC's aims are to generate innovative solutions to the sustainable intensification of agriculture in the UK within the challenge themes of: resilient and robust crop and livestock production systems and predictive capabilities for sustainable agriculture.

 BBSRC and NERC have allocated approximately £1 million for research grants and approximately £0·5 million for research translation grants (the precise ratio of funding between the two types of grants will reflect the applications received).
-Successful sandpit projects will be invited to be submitted as proposals for either a research or research translation grant through Je-S in November 2017.

 How to apply

 Applications must be submitted via Je-S by 16:00 (GMT) on 29 November 2017.
 Late applications will not be accepted.

 Full guidance can be found in the call text below.